 The effect of a cyber-attack event can vary depending on the type of attack and the magnitude of the event or events.
 According to the Verizon Data Breach Investigations Report (DBIR), "There are four key paths leading cyber-attacks: Credentials, Phishing, Exploiting vulnerabilities, and Botnets.
-All four are pervasive in all areas of the DBIR, and no organization is safe without a plan to handle each of them."
+All four are pervasive in all areas of the DBIR, and no organization is safe without a plan to handle each of them."131

 There have been no historic occurrences or documented cyber-attacks within the City of Angleton.
 According to the Verizon DBIR, the North American Region (comprised of the US and Canada) has experienced 9,036 cybersecurity incidents, 1,924 of those with confirmed data disclosure between November 1, 2021, through October 31, 2022.
 85% of breaches were due to system intrusion, basic web application attacks and social engineering.
 Threat actors for these breaches included external (94%), internal (12%), multiple (9%), and partner (2%).
 Motives for these cyber-attacks were financial (99%), espionage (1%), and grudge (1%).
-Data comprised included credentials (67%), internal (50%), personal (38%), and other (24%).
-Properties of the comprised included credentials (67%), internal (50%), personal (38%), and other (24%).
+Data comprised included credentials (67%), internal (50%), personal (38%), and other (24%).127

-There have been no federally declared cyber-attack or cyber terrorism-related disaster declarations in Brazoria County, in which the City of Angleton is located, since 1950.
+There have been no federally declared cyber-attack or cyber terrorism-related disaster declarations in Brazoria County, in which the City of Angleton is located, since 1950.^{1,2}

-Cyber-attacks and cyber terrorism are a human-caused hazard, there are no USDA Disaster Declarations associated with the hazard.
+Cyber-attacks and cyber terrorism are a human-caused hazard, there are no USDA Disaster Declarations associated with the hazard.39